About This Translation

 This is a fresh English translation of the Letter of James, produced directly from the Greek critical text.
 It aims to stay as close to the original language as clarity permits — preserving the force of James's exhortations, the texture of his Greek, and the depth of his Jewish roots, while remaining readable as modern English.

 Every chapter is accompanied by extensive translator's notes.
 These include analysis of key Greek vocabulary and syntax, historical and cultural context, connections to the Old Testament, the teachings of Jesus, and the broader New Testament, and theological interpretation.
 The notes are designed to make visible the choices involved in translation and to open up the richness of a text that has challenged and shaped Christian thought for two millennia.
+Where the notes offer reconstruction or scholarly judgment (especially on dating), we try to signal it explicitly.

 The author identifies himself simply as "James, a servant of God and of the Lord Jesus Christ" — no title, no claim of authority beyond servanthood.
 Yet this is James the brother of Jesus, the man who grew up in the same household as the Messiah and did not believe in him during his ministry (John 7:5; Mark 3:21).
 Something changed him.
 Paul tells us that the risen Jesus appeared to James specifically (1 Corinthians 15:7), and by the time of Acts, James has become the leader of the Jerusalem church — the figure to whom even Peter and Paul defer (Acts 12:17; 15:13; 21:18; Galatians 2:9).
 His other brothers — Joses, Simon, and Judas (Mark 6:3) — also became believers after the resurrection; Judas (Jude) would write his own New Testament letter.